ZoinerTejada/hdinsight-docs/hdinsight-troubleshoot-failed-cluster.md

 ---

-## Step 5: Test the Cluster Step by Step
+## Step 5: Reproduce the Failure on a different cluster

-A useful technique when you are trying to track down the source of an error is to restart the cluster and submit the steps to it one by one.
-This lets you check the results of each step before processing the next one, and gives you the opportunity to correct and re-run a step that has failed.
-This also has the advantage that you only load your input data once.
+A useful technique when you are trying to track down the source of an error is to restart a new cluster withe the same configuration and then to submit the job steps (one-by-one) that caused the original cluster to fail.
+In this way, you can check the results of each step before processing the next one.
+This method gives you the opportunity to correct and re-run a single step that has failed.
+This also has the advantage that you only load your input data once which can save time in the troubleshooting process.

-To test a cluster step by step:
+To test a cluster step-by-step:
-1. Launch a new cluster, with both keep alive and termination protection enabled.
-Keep alive keeps the cluster running after it has processed all of its pending steps.
-Termination protection prevents a cluster from shutting down in the event of an error.
+1. Launch a new cluster, with the same configuration as the failed cluster.
-2. Submit a step to the cluster.
+2. Submit the first job step to the cluster.
 3. When the step completes processing, check for errors in the step log files.
 The fastest way to locate these log files is by connecting to the master node and viewing the log files there.
 The step log files do not appear until the step runs for some time, finishes, or fails.
 4. If the step succeeded without error, run the next step.
 If there were errors, investigate the error in the log files.
 If it was an error in your code, make the correction and re-run the step.
 Continue until all steps run without error.
-5. When you are done debugging the cluster, and want to terminate it, you will have to manually terminate it.
-This is necessary because the cluster was launched with termination pprotection enabled.
+5. When you are done debugging the test cluster, delete it.

 ----

 ## Conclusion

-There are a number of core considerations you need to pay attention to make sure your Spark Jobs run in a predictable and performant way.
-It's key for you to focus on using the best Spark cluster configuration for your particular workload.
-Along with that, you'll need to monitor the execution of long-running and/or high resource consuming Spark Job executions.
-The most common challenges center around memory pressure due to improper configurations (particularly wrong-sized executors), long-running operations and tasks which result in cartesian operations.
-Using caching judiciously can significantly speed up jobs.
-Finally, it's important to adjust for data skew in your job tasks.
+There are a number of considerations you need to pay attention to make sure your HDInsight cluster is operational.
+You should focus on using the best HDInsight cluster configuration for your particular workload.
+Along with that, you'll need to monitor the execution of long-running and/or high resource consuming job executions to make sure that they don't fail and possibly bring down your entire cluster.
+It's also critically important to manage your cluster configuration over time, so that you can revert to working state should the need arise.

 ## See also